poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 There's the questionable legality and ethics of the data they've ingested, such as the open source code on GitHub that probably many of us have contributed to.
 Microsoft's GitHub are still facing a class-action lawsuit which [has accused them of "unprecedented open-source software piracy"](https://githubcopilotlitigation.com/).
 Although the majority of the claims so far have been dismissed on the basis that LLMs don't simply spit out the exact, original code.

 Anthropic agreed to pay $1.5 billion to settle a class action lawsuit over [downloading books from pirating sites](https://www.technologyreview.com/2025/02/11/1111518/ai-crawler-wars-closed-web/) to train its Claude AI.
+They [destroyed millions of books](https://arstechnica.com/ai/2025/06/anthropic-destroyed-millions-of-print-books-to-build-its-ai-models/) in a secret initiative called Project Panama.
+An internal document said [“We don’t want it to be known that we are working on this”](https://futurism.com/future-society/anthropic-destroying-books).

 And many publishers and open source projects have [reported huge surges in traffic from bots scraping data for LLMs](https://www.technologyreview.com/2025/02/11/1111518/ai-crawler-wars-closed-web/).
 OpenAI and Anthropic _"have been accused of ignoring [website's robots.txt instructions] or aggressively overwhelming websites"_.
 Many of these are the same publishers who have seen click-through rates plummet drastically as increasing numbers of people only view AI summaries.